deployKF/deployKF/README.md

 Get started with deployKF by following these steps:

-1. clone your private manifest repo, and make the following changes:
+1. prepare your private git repo:
-    1. create an initial `custom-values.yaml` file ~~with the interactive `deploykf init-values --source-version "v0.1.0-alpha.0"` command~~ _(not yet implemented)_
+    1. create an initial `custom-values.yaml` file:
+        - ~~start by using the interactive `deploykf init-values --source-version "X.X.X"` command~~ _(not yet implemented)_
-        - _TIP: for now, use the [`values.yaml`](values.yaml) and [`generator/default_values.yaml`](generator/default_values.yaml) files in this repo as a starting point_
+        - start by copying the [`sample-values.yaml`](sample-values.yaml) file, which includes a reasonable set of default values with all tools enabled
-    2. make further customizations to your `custom-values.yaml` file
+    2. customize your `custom-values.yaml` file:
+        - _TIP: refer to [`generator/default_values.yaml`](generator/default_values.yaml) for the full list of available values_
-        - _TIP: make sure you set `argocd.source.repo.url` and `argocd.source.repo.revision` to the correct values for your git repo_
+        - _TIP: set `argocd.source.repo.url` and `argocd.source.repo.revision` to the correct values for your git repo_
+        - _TIP: change which of the [supported tools](https://www.deploykf.org/reference/tools/) are deployed by changing their `enabled` values_
-    3. generate your manifests using the `deploykf generate` command:
+    3. generate your manifests:
+        - _TIP: you may specify `--values` multiple times, they will be merged with later ones taking precedence_
+        - from an official release version:
-        - `deploykf generate --source-version "v0.1.0-alpha.0" --values ./custom-values.yaml --output-dir ./GENERATOR_OUTPUT`
+            - `deploykf generate --source-version "X.X.X" --values ./custom-values.yaml --output-dir ./GENERATOR_OUTPUT`
+        - from a local development folder:
+            - `deploykf generate --source-path "./generator" --values ./custom-values.yaml --output-dir ./GENERATOR_OUTPUT`
     4. commit the generated files (and any other files you may want) to your private git repo:
         - `git add GENERATOR_OUTPUT`
         - `git commit -m "my commit message"`